etzkorn/etzkorn.github.io/index.md

 # Public Health, Data Science, Biostatistics

-I am a PhD candidate in Biostatistics at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu).
+I am a PhD candidate in Biostatistics at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu) and expect to defend my dissertation in December 2021 or January 2022.

+As an undergraduate at [St. Olaf College](https://wp.stolaf.edu/mscs/), I studied Math, Statistics, and Environmental Studies.

 ![myFace](F9E6DD75-186C-4D86-B080-47FC189B4A56_1_101_a.jpeg)

 ## Biostatistics